LNER Pacifics: Overview

 Post-war, the initially straightforward classification system for LNER Pacifics started to break down.
 In 1945, Edward Thompson rebuilt the first A1 Great Northern.
 This was initially kept classified A1 and the few remaining A1s were reclassified A10.
-The intention was always to rebuild the remaining A10s into A1s, however this was not done as the rebuild was not successful and they were instead rebuilt to A3s; the Class A10 becoming extinct in 1948.
-Instead, a brand new class of 49 Peppercorn Class A1s were introduced in 1948/9, and in anticipation of these Great Northern was reclassified as Class A1/1 in 1947.
+The intention was always to rebuild the remaining A10s into A1s, however this was not done as the rebuild was unsuccessful and they were instead rebuilt to A3s, the Class A10 becoming extinct in 1948.
+Instead, a brand new class of 49 Peppercorn Class A1s were introduced in 1948, and in anticipation of these Great Northern was reclassified as Class A1/1 in 1947.

 In 1943 and 1944 Thompson also rebuilt the Class P2s into Class A2/2s.
 In 1944, Thompson built another subclass when another subclass of A2s originally ordered as V2s, these being the LNER Thompson Class A2/1.
 Another fifteen new engines were built to a third design and classified A2/3.

 Under the LNER's 1946 renumbering scheme, the Class A4s were given the lowest (i.e. most prestigious) numbers 1-34.
 The A3s and few remaining A10s were renumbered 35-112 and the Thompson A1/1 Great Northern became No. 113.
 The Thompson A2s were given 1946 numbers from rebuilding.
 The A2/1 becoming 507-10, A2/2 501-6, and the A2/3 becoming 500/11-24.
 A single Peppercorn Class A2, No. 525, was completed before nationalisation in 1948, but a further 6 were given LNER numbers (Nos 526-31) before BR decided on a numbering system.
 BR then added 60000 to all LNER Pacific numbers, though it took a while to apply these.
 The remaining Peppercorn Class A2s received their BR numbers 60532-9 from new, as did the LNER Peppercorn Class A1s which were numbered 60114-62.

 Withdrawal

-Excluding the Raven Class A2s, and one A4 which was destroyed by bombing during the war, British Railways withdrew the LNER Pacifics from stock between 1959 and 1966.
-The W1 (technically not a pacific by wheel arrangement but sharing many features) was withdrawn in 1959.
+Excluding the Raven Class A2s and the A4 which destroyed during the war, British Railways withdrew the LNER Pacifics from stock between 1959 and 1966.
+The W1 was withdrawn in 1959.